Lomitapide (By mouth)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Take a dose as soon as you remember.
-If it is almost time for your next dose, wait until then and take a regular dose.
+- Missed dose: If you miss a dose of this medicine, skip the missed dose and go back to your regular dosing schedule.
 Do not take extra medicine to make up for a missed dose.
-If you stop taking this medicine for more than one week, call your doctor before you start taking it again.
+If you stop taking this medicine for more than 1 week, call your doctor before you start taking it again.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.